 - Courtney Gears from Ratchet & Clank: Up Your Arsenal is a good example, almost perfectly mirroring the usual relationship between Harley Quinn and The Joker.

 - Ospina to the Haruspex in Pathologic.
 Her name in Russian means 'pock' and she's about as romantically appealing.
-She says that an odong and a woman of the Order are forbidden, so there was never any chance of reciprocation anyway.
-(What exactly she meant by calling Burakh an odong is not clear - the word is mostly used for the cloth-covered entities (and therefore could be an interesting allusion to the reveal on Day 12), or it could be a general term for twyre-gatherers which aren't part of the Order, which describes Burakh at that point.
-Even after Burakh returns to the Order as Elder he doesn't seem interested, though.)
+She says that an odong and a woman of the Order are forbidden, so there was never any chance of reciprocation anyway. note Burakh doesn't seem to be into her as well.
 All the same, she's completely loyal to the Haruspex and lives to serve the Burakh family.

 - Apparently, Tali from Mass Effect had a crush on Shepard since the first game, in which she was not a romance option.
 You learn this if you romance her in the second game, potentially subverting it.